Getting Started¶

 All docker compose examples come with batteries included (Identity Provider, Storage (S3), Query Engines, Jupyter) but are not accessible (by default) for compute outside of the docker network.
 To use Lakekeeper with external tools outside of the docker network, please check Option 2: Docker Compose

-to load the example Jupyter notebooks or head to localhost:8181
+Then open your browser and head to localhost:8888 to load the example Jupyter notebooks or head to localhost:8181 for the Lakekeeper UI.

 Option 2: π³ Docker Compose¶

-For a Docker-Compose deployment that is used with external object storage, and external Identity Providers, you can use the docker-compose
+For a Docker-Compose deployment that is used with external object storage, and external Identity Providers, you can use the docker-compose Setup.
+Please also check the Examples and our User Guides for additional information on customization.

 While you can start the "π³ Unsecured" variant without any external dependencies, you will need at least an external object store (S3, ADLS, GCS) to create a Warehouse.